Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 750 Gold
 - Arcane Focus

-**Amplifying**: Whenever you roll for elemental damage, you may reroll two damage dices and use the new results.

-**Tome**: You may prepare one extra spell from you spellcasting list.

-**Consume Knowledge**: If you read this book for an hour, you can increase one ability score by one.
+**Amplifying**: If you read this book for an hour, you can increase one ability score by one.
 When you do this, the amplifying tome evaporates.

 ---